-- Vacation requests must be submitted 4 months in advance.
-Requests for vacation during the months of August, September and October should be submitted by no later than July 31st. - 2.
-Vacations are not approved until all three signatures (service chief resident, faculty service chief and Surgery program director) are obtained on the vacation request form and it is returned to the program director or residency administrator office. - 3.
-DO NOT make flight arrangements, reservations etc. until you are officially granted your vacation. - 4.
+- 1. Vacation requests must be submitted 4 months in advance.
+Requests for vacation during the months of August, September, and October should be submitted by no later than July 31st. - 2.
+Vacations are not approved until all three signatures (service chief resident, faculty service chief, and Surgery program director) are obtained on the vacation request form and it is returned to the program director or residency administrator's office. - 3.
+DO NOT make flight arrangements, reservations, etc. until you are officially granted your vacation. - 4.
 All attempts will be made to accommodate each resident's first choice.
 The administrative chief resident and the program directors, if needed, will mediate disputes. - 5.
-NO vacations will be permitted on the General Surgery Blue and Nightfloat rotations, the month of July, the last 2 weeks of June, the last two weeks of December or the first week of January. - 6.
+NO vacations will be permitted on Night-float, the last 2 weeks of June, the month of July, the week of Thanksgiving, Memorial Day, Labor Day, the month of December, or the first week of January.
+Residents will be assigned days off during either Christmas or New Year.
+Residents will get a total of 7 days off in December to include GME days off and holiday schedule. - 6.
 NO vacations will be granted during the week prior to the General Surgery In-service training exam (the last week in January). - 7.
-NO vacations will be permitted on the Trauma/SICU Services surrounding holidays.
-These include: Fourth of July, Labor Day, Thanksgiving, Christmas, New Years, Easter and Memorial Day.
-(Rare exceptions may be granted at the program directors and head of Trauma's discretion.)
-Residents will be assigned days off during either Christmas or New Years. - 8.
 All vacations must be taken in one-week intervals.
-Exceptions will be made on a case-by-case basis in consultation with the administrative chief resident and the program director. - 9.
-Only one week of vacation will be allowed per month per resident. - 10.
-Only one week of vacation will be allowed per rotation per resident. - 11.
-Only two total weeks per individual resident will be permitted while on the surgical services. - 12.
-A week constitutes 7 consecutive days (including weekends).
+Exceptions will be made on a case-by-case basis in consultation with the administrative chief resident, residency administrator, and the program director. - 8.
+Only one week of vacation/conference time will be allowed per month per resident. - 9.
+Residents are allowed one week off per 3 months of service within the department of general surgery. - 10.
+A maximum of 2 residents are permitted vacation on any given service each month. - 11.
+Vacation is NOT permitted on the same rotation on different months throughout the year except as the week rolls over in the next month (i.e. at the end of one month and the beginning of the next). - 12.
+A week constitutes no more than 7 consecutive days (including weekends).
 This credits one GME required day off. - 13.
 Only one resident per rotation may be on vacation at a particular time. - 14.
 Exceptions will be made on a case-by-case basis for unscheduled absences, e.g. deaths, births, or other family emergencies. - 15.
 All requests must be made on the Surgery department's vacation request form.
 This form can be obtained from the program administrator (Linda Shaffer 293-1254). - 16.
 Meeting/travel requests (presenting resident) must be submitted one month prior to the rotation.
 These will be considered on an individual basis.
 Only the days of the meeting and one travel day will be granted.
-Additional days will be considered vacation. - 17.
+Additional days will be considered a vacation. - 17.
 If a resident is away from the service to attend a meeting, they will not be permitted to take a separate vacation that same month. - 18.
-Requests for exceptions to the above guidelines must be submitted in writing to the program director and will be approved or denied on a case-by case basis.
+Requests for exceptions to the above guidelines must be submitted in writing to the program director and will be approved or denied on a case-by-case basis.